cwbaker/doc/README.md

 ## Usage

-Use *Doc* as a remote theme by adding the following line to *_config.yaml* for your Jekyll site:
+Use Doc as a remote theme by adding the following in *_config.yaml*:

 ~~~yaml
 remote_theme: cwbaker/doc
 ~~~

-*Doc* is not a Gem-based theme.
-Using it as a remote theme from Github Pages is enough for my needs so I haven't made the extra effort of making it into a Gem.

 ## Contributions